thorntonmc/thorntonmc.github.io/content/posts/go/net-http.md

 The main problem with our server is that it only handles one path, thankfully `*http.ServeMux` meets the http.Handler interface, and also serves as a router - sending the requests to the correct http.Handler instance, Servemux instances are the most common way of implementing multiple handlers and are critical to any REST API or HTTP server.

 You can look at the details of how http.ServeMux does this in its  [ServeHTTP method](https://cs.opensource.google/go/go/+/refs/tags/go1.17.6:src/net/http/server.go;l=2416) and its [Handler] method https://cs.opensource.google/go/go/+/refs/tags/go1.17.6:src/net/http/server.go;l=2361 but, essentially, http.ServeMux implements `ServeHTTP(w http.ResponseWriter, r *http.Request)`, satisfying the `http.Handler` interface, so it can be passed in as a Handler to `http.Server`.
-Its `ServeHTTP` implementation calls the Handler, which parses the path and returns the `http.Handler` used for the request, and then calls that handlers `ServeHTTP` method.
+It’s `ServeHTTP` implementation calls the Handler, which parses the path and returns the `http.Handler` used for the request, and then calls that handlers `ServeHTTP` method.

 ```go
 // That sounded a bit confusing, so let's test this out